History and Mission

 Purpose of the Florida Association for Student Success

-The purpose of the FASS (Florida Association for Student Success) is to improve the professional capabilities of developmental educators, the programs designed to prepare developmental educators, and the practice, theory, and delivery of developmental education to the students of the State of Florida.
+The Florida Association for Student Success is committed to improve the professional capabilities of educators, the programs designed to prepare educators, and the practice, theory, and delivery of education to the students of the State of Florida.

 Responsibilities, offices, and organizational structure are detailed in the FASS Handbook*.

 Identify practitioners in developmental education through print and electronic directories.